Cut Off, Louisiana: Education

 Larose-Cut Off Middle School is in nearby Larose, and serves Cut Off CDP.

 South Lafourche High School is in Galliano, and has a Cut Off postal address.
 It also serves Cut Off.

 Cut Off School opened in 1927.
 In September 1950 the schools of Larose and Cut Off were consolidated into Larose-Cut Off High School.
 It was then consolidated with Golden Meadow High School to form South Lafourche High School in 1966.

 Lafourche Parish Library operates the South Lafourche Library in Galliano, which has a Cut Off postal address.
+Damage from Hurricane Ida meant that the parish had to rebuild the inside of the library.

+Fletcher Technical Community College has Lafourche Parish in the college's service area.
+Additionally, a Delgado Community College document stated that Lafourche Parish was in the college's service area.